openwrt/openwrt/README.md

 There are mutliple ways of flash the ubifs image on one of the NAND parition.

 ##### Flashing on uboot prompt
-Either you can copy the openwrt-pistachio-marduk-marduk_cc2520-ubifs.img on the USB drive or you can place the same on TFTP server.
+Either you can copy the openwrt-1.0.0-pistachio-marduk-marduk_cc2520-ubifs.img on the USB drive or you can place the same on TFTP server.
 To set up TFTP server on your development PC, refer to [Setting up TFTP Server](#setting-up-tftp-server) section.

 1. Init flash device on given SPI bus and chip select:

         pistachio # sf probe 1:0

-2. Obtain an IP address (only needed if you are using TFTP server to load the image):
+2. Set MAC address and Obtain an IP address (only needed if you are using TFTP server to load the image):

+        pistachio # setenv ethaddr <00:19:F5:xx:xx:xx>
         pistachio # dhcp

 3. Define flash/nand partitions: